sidd07181134/ArtigenAI/DEPLOYMENT.md

 #### 2. AZURE_WEBAPP_NAME

-The name of your Azure Web App resource (e.g., `aigov-webapp-prod`).
+The name of your Azure Web App resource: `artigenapp`

-**To find your Web App name:**
-- Azure Portal → App Services → Your Web App → Overview → Name
+**Note**: This is already configured in the workflow.
+If you need to change it, update the `AZURE_WEBAPP_NAME` environment variable in `.github/workflows/azure-webapp-deploy.yml`.

 #### 3. GITHUB_TOKEN (Automatic)